 Northern District Federal Court Orders Presumptive Eligibility for Medicaid Applicants for Long Term Care Services

-A recent ruling by Judge Gotschall in the United States District Court for the Northern District of Illinois, Eastern Division made it abundantly clear that the state has 90 days to bring its procedures for processing Medicaid applications for Long Term Care benefits in line with with federal regulations.
+A recent ruling by Judge Gotschall in the United States District Court for the Northern District of Illinois, Eastern Division made it abundantly clear that the state has 90 days to bring its procedures for processing Medicaid applications for Long Term Care benefits in line with federal regulations.

 On March 30, 2018 the Court issued a significant Memorandum Order and Opinion in Koss v.
 Norwood